jeddl/Binary-Awesomeness/README.md

 really straightforward, but there is a lot going on behind the scene.

 One of the possible problem that you might be dealing with is the `gem`/`bundle` directory access problem.
-That normally if you install `Ruby` with `sudo` command, and when you try to install `bundler`, it will keep stuff from your `/` directory, and you cerntainly do not want to contaminate your global environment.
+That normally if you install `Ruby` with `sudo` command, and when you try to install `bundler`, it will install gems requiring the root access.
+Usually you cerntainly do not want to contaminate your global environment.
 One of the solutions would be running `gem install --user-install <gemname>` where `--user-install` will store gems in the `.gem/` from user directory.